AlexandraN/flickcodeios/README.md

 flickcodeios
 ============

-Flick Code iOS (Custom Keyboard for iOS)
+Flick Code iOS (Custom Keyboard for iOS).
-It uses a special alphabet, made of swipes.
-It is destined to blind people and to people who want to type while driving.
+Uses a special alphabet, made of swipes.
+Destined for blind people and drivers who want to text while keeping the eyes on the road.

 I filed three feature requests to Apple, https://bugreport.apple.com.
 Continuing the project is possible.